yozorajs/yozora/packages/ast/README.md

  *    import { YozoraParserProps } from '@yozora/parser'
  *    import { YozoraParser, YozoraParser as Parser } from '@yozora/parser'
  *    ```
- * But these are not supported case:
+ * Namespace and multiline imports are not supported:
  *
  *    ```typescript
- *    import * as Parser '@yozora/parser'
+ *    import * as Parser from '@yozora/parser'
  *    import {
  *      Parser
  *    } from '@yozora/parser'